Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 In addition, it is included in the Former U.S. Presidents: #16 Abraham Lincoln, and the Looking for Lincoln series lists.
 A significant historical month for this entry is January 1861.

 Location.
 39° 23.272′ N, 88° 14.191′ W. Marker is near Lerna, Illinois, in Coles County.
-Marker can be reached from East Lincoln Highway Road west of County Road 1300E.
+It can be reached from East Lincoln Highway Road west of County Road 1300E.
 Marker is located at Thomas Lincoln Cemetery, behind the Shiloh Presbyterian Church.
 Touch for map.
 Marker is at or near this postal address: 12988 E Lincoln Hwy Rd, Lerna IL 62440, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Thomas Lincoln, Kentucky Militiaman (within shouting
+At least 8 other markers are within 2 miles of this marker, measured as the crow

 Thomas Lincoln's Grave Marker image.
 Click for full size.

-Photographed By Jason Voigt, December 15, 2021
+Photographed by Jason Voigt, December 15, 2021

 2. Thomas Lincoln's Grave Marker